 Who Can Benefit?

 Imagine a time when you felt helpless, overwhelmed, and unable to function without worry or cycling thoughts that robbed you of motivation and inspiration.
 Whether it’s stress or turmoil from relationships, divorce, trauma, abuse, autism, brain injury, depression or dementia, art can be a helpful tool similar to music in finding inner peace.
 According to the American Art Therapy Association, art helps individuals explore their feelings, reconcile emotional conflicts, foster self-awareness, manage behavior and addictions, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem.
 A goal in art therapy is to improve or restore a client’s functioning and his or her sense of personal well-being.

 Art therapy is practiced in a wide variety of settings, from rehabilitation centers to medical and community settings.
 If you can pick up a paintbrush, art therapy can help you.
 Children, adults, and the elderly can all benefit from creative expression.

 Where to Begin

 If you’re ready to take a more holistic approach to self-love and care, Estancia Art is a welcome respite.
-Whether you opt for a studio workshop course or visit during open-studio hours, we’re ready to help you find some peace of mind, on your own time.
-Estancia Art offers paint and sip parties and open studio hours for adults, as well as art workshops and adult-accompanied open studio hours for children ages 5-15.
-Give your child or yourself the gift of inner peace and contact Estancia Art today to discover the many benefits of art therapy in motion.
+Whether you opt for a gallery stroll to visit and admire Karen’s work or purchase a piece to take home you take advantage of the powerful effects art can have on your psyche.
+We’re ready to help you find some peace of mind, on your own time.
+Estancia Art offers affordable hand painted art that would otherwise be inaccessible to most people.
+Art is very subjective and an emotional purchase.
+Give your yourself or a loved one a custom gift of inner peace and contact Estancia Art today to discover the many benefits of art therapy in motion.
 Awaken your creativity and let go of your troubles.
 Paint yourself a beautiful outlook on life, today.